alexanderbird/where-away/README.md

         file
       - then we use Jest in the test/acceptance/**/*.spec.js files to test the contents of that generated HTML file
+ - manual testing: you can run `npm run sandbox` to create a new sandbox, process some sample input (from the acceptance test fixtures directory) and open the rendered html file

 #### Notes on Acceptance Test suite